unacorbatanegra/tie_fp/README.md

 ## Fundamentals

-All `Functions` and `Futures` are error-prone making it difficult to make sure if anything went wrong without writing a lot of boilerplate with the try-catch escenarios.
+All `Functions` and `Futures` are error-prone making it difficult to make sure if anything went wrong without writing a lot of boilerplate with the try-catch scenarios.

 The `Result` class tries to avoid these by using extensions and wrapping everything giving you only a `isError()` method to make sure the result of the computation, and avoiding the rethrow step.